ovh/docs/pages/platform/databases/databases_06_restore_backup/guide.pt-pt.md

 #### Immutable options

 For obvious reasons, you cannot change the engine, this option is not offered.
-Same goes for the engine version, you will be able to update engine version once the new service is running.
+The same goes for the engine version, you will be able to update it once the new service is running.

 The region is not modifiable as well, your new service will be on the same region as the old one.